Lisa del Giocondo: Mona Lisa

-Speculation assigned Lisa's name to at least four different paintings and her identity to at least ten different people.
+Speculation assigned Lisa's name to at least five different paintings, and her identity to at least ten different people.
+Scholar Carmen C. Bambach put the conjecturing to rest "more or less definitively" after an expert at the Heidelberg University Library in 2005 discovered a marginal note in a book in the library's collection—confirming the traditional view that the sitter was Lisa.
+The rediscovery of Salai’s estate inventory, listing a painting titled La Gioconda, supports the sitter’s identification and implies that the title originated within Leonardo’s circle.
+The note, written by Agostino Vespucci in 1503, states that Leonardo was working on a portrait of Lisa del Giocondo.

 The theft of the Mona Lisa from the Louvre in 1911 and its travels to Asia and North America during the 1960s and 1970s contributed to the painting's iconization and fame.
 By the end of the 20th century, the painting was a global icon that had been used in more than 300 other paintings and in 2,000 advertisements, appearing at an average of one new advertisement each week.
-In 2005, an expert at the University Library of Heidelberg discovered a margin note in the library's collection that established with certainty the traditional view that the sitter was Lisa.
-The note, written by Agostino Vespucci in 1503, states that Leonardo was working on a portrait of Lisa del Giocondo.
-The Mona Lisa has been in custody of France since the 16th century, when it was acquired by King Francis I; since the French Revolution, it has been the property of the French Republic.
-Today about six million people visit the painting each year at the Louvre in Paris, where it is part of a French national collection.
+The Mona Lisa has been in France since the 16th century, when Leonardo moved to King Francis I's court and the king acquired it; since the French Revolution, it has been part of a French national collection.
+By 2006, about six million people view the painting each year at the Louvre in Paris.